scenarioo/scenarioo/developer.readme.md

 ## Prerequisites

  * Java JDK 1.6 (you can probably use 1.8 JDK, but you have to set the language level to 1.6 in IntelliJ, because we still try to be backward compatible, for some projects that can not yet use 1.8).
+      * currently it is recommended to install a JDK 1.7, because as @patrickschweizer told me, he had troubles with a JDK 8 to run the gradle build.
  * Tomcat 7 needs to be installed: http://tomcat.apache.org

 ## Setup and Use of GIT